-I got my start as a product reviewer in late 1999, by answering a software reviewer request at the now defunct smaller.com.
-By mid 2000 I was an occasional reviewer at The Gadgeteer.
-Within six months I was Julie Strietelmeier’s writing partner, and for the next six years I had the privilege of being part of the Gadgeteer’s enormous growth from a well-regarded enthusiasts’ site into a world-wide recognized authority on gadgets, gizmos and their accessories.
-Due to my years of work at the Gadgeteer and my continued work here at Gear Diary, I have earned a solid reputation as a respected gadget reviewer.
+Hi, I’m Judie Lipsett Stanford, Gear Diary’s founder, co-owner, and Editor in Chief.
+I got my start as a product reviewer in late 1999, when I answered a “looking for a software reviewer” request at the now-defunct smaller.com.
+By mid-2000, I was an occasional reviewer at The Gadgeteer.
+Within six months I had become Julie Strietelmeier’s writing partner, and for the next six years, I had the privilege of being part of The Gadgeteer’s enormous growth from a well-regarded enthusiasts’ site into a worldwide recognized authority on gadgets, gizmos, and their accessories.
+Due to my years of work at The Gadgeteer and my continued work here at Gear Diary, I have earned a solid reputation as a respected gadget reviewer.

-Over the years I’ve been mentioned in, or I’ve been interviewed by someone at Popular Science, Tech Media Today, The New World of Communication, and many other web, television, radio and print sources.
-I’ve been profiled by several online sites including Born Rich, My Open Wallet, Elite Choice, and Rohdesign; my reviews are regularly quoted all over the web.
-With Julie Strietelmeier, I co-wrote a monthly column for the Philippine magazine, The Reviewer; I am also proud that I was able to be part of why The Gadgeteer won recognition as one of C|Net’s Blog 100.
-I was a recipient of the 2006 Sigma Kappa Colby Award for Technology (my sorority’s highest honor!), I was the Android app review editor for T-Mobile‘s “myTouch 100% you” magazine from 2010 – 2011, and I was a member of Möbius, Microsoft’s (now-defunct) “invitation-only community of the world’s most influential technology pundits and online writers”.
-I guess you could say that I have been around long enough that I’ve had plenty of opportunities. =)
+This is the part of my biography where I am supposed to brag a bit, so bear with me: Over the years I’ve been mentioned in (or I’ve been interviewed by) Popular Science,, The New World of Communication, and many other online, television, radio, and print sources.
+I’ve been profiled by several online sites including The Gadgeteer, Born Rich, My Open Wallet, Elite Choice, and Rohdesign, and my reviews are regularly quoted all over the web.
+With Julie Strietelmeier, I co-wrote a monthly column called Gadget Lust for the Philippine magazine, The Reviewer.
+I am proud that I was part of the reason why The Gadgeteer won recognition as one of C|Net’s Blog 100.
+I can still remember the day Julie and I found out that we’d been chosen … it was magical.

 Hi, I’m Dan Cohen, Gear Diary’s co-owner and Senior Editor.
 I’m a native and current resident of New Jersey, a Duke graduate (and avid Blue Devil’s fan!).
-I’m a husband, a Reform Rabbi and a lover of
+I’m a Reform Rabbi and a lover of

 toys gadgets technology and productivity tools. 🙂

 Tech has always been in my blood.
 My father was heavily involved in early laser and fiber-optical research and I grew up surrounded by technology and gadgets.
-When I was still in grade school he brought home one of the very first video games, a “pre-release” touch-tone phone and one of the first PalmPilots to ship.
+When I was still in grade school he brought home one of the very first video games, a “pre-release” touchtone phone, and one of the first PalmPilots to ship.
 Thanks to dad I even spent time working in the Fiber Optical Research Lab that made the very first trans-Atlantic Fiber Optical Cable possible.
 (Dad ran the department.)

 Yes, I’ve always loved technology but when it came time to make a career choice I went in an entirely different direction.
 I entered the clergy and currently serve as the Senior Rabbi of Temple Sharey Tefilo-Israel in South Orange, NJ.
 My passion for technology and gadgets never left me however and, as a result, I love using new gear and sharing the experience with others.

 I was a long-time Windows Mobile and Tablet PC user but when I tried an iPhone late in the summer of 2007 everything changed.
 I got my first Mac and, before I knew it, was among the plethora of “Switchers”.
-I still love using iOS and OS X but consciously use a wide range of devices that has included a MyTouch 4G, an HTC Hd 7 Windows Phone 7, and a BlackBerry Playbook.
-I really enjoying the experience of using multiple platforms, but, thus far, seem to always come back to the comfort and safety of “all-things OS X”.
+I still love using iOS and OS X but consciously use a wide range of devices that have included a MyTouch 4G, an HTC Hd 7 Windows Phone 7, and a BlackBerry Playbook.
+I really enjoy the experience of using multiple platforms, but, thus far, seem to always come back to the comfort and safety of “all-things OS X”.